 The benefit associated with the reduction in unserved energy is valued using VCR, expressed in \$/MWh.
 A VCR measure estimates the value customers place on having reliable electricity supplies.
 The risk cost modelling has applied a VCR value of approximately \$37,000/MWh for mixed loads, which is an escalation of the value sourced from AEMO's 2014 Value of Customer Reliability Review, for South Australia, and a VCR of \$6,500 for direct connections.
-These VCR values are largely consistent with the recent AER VCR review, which we will be applying in the future.

-E2 Market benefits relating to the wholesale market are not material
+5.2 Market benefits relating to the wholesale market are not material